— Topics —

 This is the reason why people who are originally slim or medium-sized and have this kind of lifestyle are unlikely to change their body shape throughout their lives, even if they eat without worrying about calories.

-However, keep in mind that those who are already overweight will not necessarily lose weight just by eating breakfast (since their base weight is already high).
+However, keep in mind that those who are already overweight will not necessarily lose weight just by eating breakfast (since their set-point weight is already high).

 light breakfast and lunch